How to add an Admin User to a WordPress database

 Step 1 - Open your database in PhpMyAdmin

-- Log in to your one.com control panel and select PHP & database settings in the tile Advanced settings.
+- Log in to your one.com Control Panel and click PHP & database settings under Advanced settings.

 - Select your WordPress database in PhpMyAdmin and open the database.